dormant-chicken/sortty/README.md

 [-b --bar_size] is 1, meaning the program will display the bars with a width of 1 terminal characters

-[-w --wait] is 75, meaning the program wlll wait 75ms before refreshing the screen
+[-d --delay] is 75, meaning the program wlll wait 75ms before refreshing the screen

 [-a --algorithm] is quick, meaning the program will use the quicksort algorithm to sort the array